 Each swap transaction has an established fixed price.
 When the settlement price is below the fixed price, the counterparty pays the Company an amount equal to the difference between the settlement price and the fixed price multiplied by the hedged contract volume.
-When the settlement price is above the fixed price, the Company pays its counterparty an amount equal to the difference between the settlement price multiplied by the hedged contract volume.
+When the settlement price is above the fixed price, the Company pays its counterparty an amount equal to the difference between the settlement price and the fixed price between the settlement price and the fixed price between the settlement price and the fixed price multiplied by the hedged contract volume.

 Each collar transaction has an established price floor and ceiling.
 Depending on the terms, the Company may pay its counterparty a premium, which can be paid at inception or deferred until settlement.
 When the settlement price is below the price floor established by these collars, the counterparty pays the Company an amount equal to the difference between the settlement price and the price floor multiplied by the hedged contract volume.
 When the settlement price is above the price ceiling established by these collars, the Company pays its counterparty an amount equal to the difference between the settlement price and the price floor multiplied by the hedged contract volume.
 When the settlement price and the price ceiling multiplied by the hedged contract volume.
-When the settlement price is between the price floor and price ceiling established by these collars the contract volume.
-When the settlement price is between the price floor and price ceiling established by the hedged contract volume.
 When the settlement price is between the price floor and price ceiling established by these collars in an individual month in the contract period, the collar expires with no settlement paid by either the Company or the counterparty for that particular month, except with regard to the deferred premium, if any.